beyerja/PrEWSystematicsValidation/Readme.md

 cd py/ValidationTests
-python CutEffect.py # Find the absolute effect of the base cut on the distribution python DeviationTest.py # Effects of changes in the cut
+python CutEffect.py # Find the absolute effect of the base cut on the distribution python DeviationTest.py # Effects of changes in the cut python ChiSquaredTest.py # Test significance of mistake made by parametrisation
 ```

 #### Creating overview pdfs